Victor7615/PetroCorpHSERAG/Readme.md

 -----

-##  Part 1: Setting Up the OpenAI Backend
+## 🚀 Part 1: Setting Up the OpenAI Backend

 This is the foundation of the project.
-The setup is simpler than the full Azure version, as you only need to generate a single API key.
+The setup is simpler than a full Azure version, as you only need to generate a single API key.

 **Prerequisites:** An active OpenAI account with billing set up.